gomsang/AndroidEasyForm/README.md

 This is just adding an empty field.
 Now add the Validator you want to use.

 **The Validator in the EasyLab class is some of the validators we have presented.
 How to create your own Validator is described below.**

+The validate function is to add each validator sequentially to the field.
+In other words, each validator is validated in sequence.
+If the previous validator fails, the next validation is not performed.

 ```kotlin
 class RegistrationForm : EasyForm() {